ansqazzafi/Internship/Week-07/W07_Day05/day05-project/README.md

 4. **UserSubscription Module**: Handles storing user data and subscription status in MongoDB.

 5. **Endpoints**:
-   - `POST /create-customer`: Creates a new customer.
+   - `POST user-subscription/customers`: Creates a new customer.
-   - `POST /create-subscription`: Creates a new subscription.
+   - `POST user-subscription/subscriptions`: Creates a new subscription.it will return a clientSecret to frontend to verify Payment after verified it will be activated
+   - `POST user-subscription` : handleWebhook: it will send a confirmation message to customer that Plan has been activated and saved remaining details to Database

 6. After successful subscription, user receives a confirmation message.